 A lot has changed since then.
 I finally realized that driving as fast as possible everywhere wasn't saving me any time, and costing a lot of money.
 Today, I pay $15 a month for car insurance through GEICO, and I drive the speed limit all the time - and I have a clean license.

 Others choose differently.
 On a recent trip through the Adirondacks, I noticed that most people like to drive fast - but rarely get anywhere faster.
 Someone passes me on a road out of town, and we meet up with them at a traffic light at the next town, 20 miles later.
 They drive 5-10 miles-per-hour over the limit, but don't really make any more progress.
 But they spend more on gas, and no doubt spend more on insurance.
-And they live in fear of the red-and-blue lights of the State Trooper, as they know they are constantly breaking the law and are subject to fine and arrest and any moment.
+They live in fear of the red-and-blue lights of the State Trooper, as they know they are constantly breaking the law and are subject to fine and arrest at any moment.

 And for what?
 To go a little faster?
 But again, it is one of those things that takes a long time to learn, and often bad habits are learned in the cradle.
 My parents were both speeders (and their tickets no doubt exasperated their insurance difficulties) and taught me that driving 5 mph over the limit was sort of the minimum speed you were expected to do.
 Unlearning that was hard.